drewkeat/Theatre_Explore/Notes.md

 `page = var.get(URL)` Saves a Mechanize::Page object with data from the webpage

-### Fix notes 05/11/2020
+### Fix notes

 Todo:

-- Clean Up CLI by building "fake data" in Year,Show, and Production Classes
+- ShowScraper won't work on "Year Links"
-- Add module storage for redundant methods
+-